ansible/molecule/doc/source/verifier.rst

 Molecule is `opinionated`.
 By being opinionated molecue tries to enforce a common way in which roles are maintained.

-The verifier section, specifies the verifier to use, with options to override the defaults.
-Currently `testinfra` is the only verifier which implements this override functionality.
+The `verifier` section, specifies the verifier to use, with options to override the defaults.
+Currently Testinfra is the only verifier which implements this override functionality.

 Testinfra